miikko/DatasetAPI-Back/README.md

  * SECRET: String that is used for user authentication
  * (TEST_MONGODB_URI: MongoDB address that is used in test environment)

+ One way to setup environment variables is to use the [dotenv module](https://www.npmjs.com/package/dotenv) (included in package.json).

 ## Supported HTTP-Requests